leonardohcl/GCC-Toolkit/README.md

 This repository holds python scripts that allow the extraction of different features form images using a variety of techniques.
 Additionaly there's also a small library to make easier some of the steps of the proccess.

+If you want to use the recently developed assistent UI just run the command ``python ./main.py``

 ## Extended Library